insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/connection_handling.rst

 .. _connhandling:

+.. currentmodule:: oracledb

 *****************************
 Connecting to Oracle Database
 *****************************

 Connections between python-oracledb and Oracle Database are used for executing :ref:`SQL <sqlexecution>` and :ref:`PL/SQL <plsqlexecution>`, for calling :ref:`SODA <sodausermanual>` functions, for receiving database :ref:`notifications <cqn>` and :ref:`messages <aqusermanual>`, and for :ref:`starting and stopping <startup>` the database.